 - There are many types of materials considered to be chipboard.
-Some can be cut and others cannot.
-The best guidelines are: - If the chipboard is thicker than the maximum blade length, then it cannot be cut. - If the chipboard is very stiff and cannot easily be bent, then it possibly can be cut, but the shapes may need to be simple. - Thin flexible chipboards are the best choice.
-It's worthwhile finding a particular brand of chipboard, such as that sold at KNK USA, to use in your projects so that you will know which blades and settings work best each time. - ♦ For a thicker look, consider cutting two copies of the same shape from thinner chipboard and adhering together. - Just like with some textured brands of cardstock, some chipboard types will yield cleaner cuts on the bottom side.
+Some can be cut by the KNK Zing and others cannot.
+The best guidelines are: - If the chipboard is thicker than the maximum blade length, then it cannot be cut. - If the chipboard is very stiff and cannot easily be bent, then it probably cannot be cut. - Thin flexible chipboard is the best choice.
+It's worthwhile finding a particular brand of chipboard, such as that sold at KNK USA, to use in your projects so that you will know which blades and settings work best each time. - For a thicker look, consider cutting two copies of the same shape from thinner chipboard and adhering together, especially if the design is somewhat intricate. - Just like with some textured brands of cardstock, some chipboard types will yield cleaner cuts on the bottom side.
 So, mirror your images first after verifying so that you can use the other side of the cut shape.